environmental problems in schools

 Educational establishments can utilize this EPA method by:

-• Developing a shared food table for uneaten goods.
+• Developing a shared food table for uneaten goods

-• Crafting an on-site compost.
+• Crafting an on-site compost

-• Donating to local soup kitchens biweekly.
+• Donating to local soup kitchens biweekly

 General Waste Management

-• Create mandatory waste management training for staff.
+• Create mandatory waste management training for staff

-• Donate extra materials to thrift stores and supply drives.
+• Donate extra materials to thrift stores and supply drives

 Energy Use

-Electronic devices in the classroom drive excess energy use and disrupt students’ focus.
+Classroom electronic devices drive excess energy consumption and disrupt students’ focus.
 Many children retain information more adequately using a pencil and paper than a projector and a laptop.
-By limiting the energy use in schools, you can aid in deep learning, save money, and conserve the environment.
+According to one study, writing by hand increased information recall, while students demonstrated a 25% increase in note-taking than those using technology.

-• Set the thermostat to an energy-efficient temperature and encourage the community to wear warm clothes in the winter.
+• Set the thermostat to an energy-efficient temperature

-• Install energy-efficient lightbulbs.
+• Install energy-efficient lightbulbs

-• Use the school budget to install solar panels.
+• Use the school budget to install solar panels

 Water Management